vess-dev/vess-dev.github.io/_posts/2021-07-3-moral-meat-eating.md

 <strong>Average Person:</strong> Sure.
 But it just seems to me like you're constructing a handcrafted narrative that will only ever apply to the 1% of incest.

 <em>"But in my 1%- it is a morally neutral action.
-Therefore, incest inherently, is a <strong>morally neutral action.</strong> It is other factors that affect the morallity of the aciton- not the action itself."</em>
+Therefore, incest inherently, is a <strong>morally neutral action.</strong> It is other factors that affect the morality of the action- not the action itself."</em>

 Do you see where the moral dumbfounding happened?
 Did it happen to you as well?
-Think about it for a while- what other positions you might hold only because others passed them down to you.
+Think about it for a while- what other positions might you hold only because others passed them down to you?
 Some you may be familiar with.
-Slavery, Women's Suffrage, LGBTQ rights, Aboriton...
+Slavery, Women's Suffrage, LGBTQ rights, Abortion...
 And now you may see where I'm eventually going with this.

 <hr>